Achito Vivas

-Adelmo Achito Vivas (born 1 March 1934 in Buenaventura) is a retired Colombian international footballer.
-He competed for the Colombia national football team at the 1962 FIFA World Cup which was held in Chile.
+Adelmo Achito Vivas (1 March 1934 – 23 July 2026) was a Colombian footballer who played as a goalkeeper.
+He competed for the Colombia national team at the 1962 FIFA World Cup, which was held in Chile.

-Vivas spend most of his career playing for Deportivo Pereira, appearing in 220 league matches for the club.
+Vivas spent most of his career playing for Deportivo Pereira, appearing in 220 league matches for the club.

+Vivas died from kidney failure at a hospital in Cali, Colombia, on 23 July 2026, at the age of 92.